schibsted/spid-tech-docs/resources/articles/tracking-parameters.md

 Custom client string used for custom order tracking.
 It may be anything you want to track across client domains and SPiD.
 Available in order and events tables.

-#### force

-Disables autologin and "remember me" functionality, forcing the user to log in with their email and password.
-Only works for the login form.

 #### webview

 Set to `1` to enable some webview-friendly changes to the login page's CSS.
 In